 Remote Learning Provision

-We find ourselves in unprecedented times and as a school we are committed to ensuring that the education of all pupils at The Key Education centre can continue at home in the event that the whole school or pupils are unable to attend school due to individual or collective self-isolation.
+We find ourselves in unprecedented times.
+As a school we are committed to ensuring that the education of all pupils at The Key Education Centre can continue at home, in the event that the whole school or certain pupils are unable to attend because of self-isolation.

 At The Key Education Centre, we will provide remote learning via Google Classroom.
-This was an online platform that we began to use during the initial period of restrictions and have continued to use as part of our daily teaching practices.
-Therefore, we are confident that most pupils will be able to use this resource with ease.
+This is an online platform that we began to use during the initial period of restrictions and have continued to use as part of our daily teaching practices.
+We are confident that most pupils will be able to use this resource with ease.

 Each pupil has been given an individual login and password.
-Should a pupil have any issues with logging in, we would request that you contact us at email@example.com in the first instance.
+Should a pupil have any issues with logging in, please contact us at firstname.lastname@example.org.

 Remote Learning Policy